theedgy/cc-post/POST.md

 </p>
 ```

-Our Statistic component will also display a title and our loop of team fixtures as well as small information for initial state when no team is selected yet.
+Our Statistic component will also display a title and loop of team fixtures as well as little information for initial state when no team is selected yet.

 ```javascript
 <section className="Statistics app-panel">